aapigeosci/AAPIiGWebsite/content/whoWeAre/steeringCommittee.md

 <link rel="stylesheet" type="text/css" href="/whoweare.css">
 <meta name="viewport" content="width=device-width, initial-scale=1">

-AAPIiG would not be possible without the collective efforts of the following members of the AAPIiG Steering Committee:
+AAPIIG would not be possible without the collective efforts of the following members of the AAPIIG Steering Committee:

 **Board of Directors (BoD):**
 <div class="team-members">